 the Admrial and Ko’Vash conclude the negotiations Governor Severus reveals himself as a traitor and summons Word Bearers Chaos Space Marines and Thousand Sons Sorcerers.
 Ardias gives Kais back his equipment and tells him to save the Ethereal so that they can fight the chaos forces.
 The Chaos Space Marines try to take control of the Imperial ship’s guns so they can re-start the war but Kais is able to destroy the guns.
 The ship is set on a self-destruct as it is now tainted by chaos.
 The crew abandon ship by drop-podding down to the surface.
 After destroying a Chaos Dreadnought, Kais does the same using a Dreadnought drop-pod.

 Landing in a ruined city Kais fights his way to an ancient Imperial Titan that the Chaos Space Marines have taken control of.
-Kais has to defeat several new enemies such as Raptors, Chaos Terminators and a Demon Prince to reach the Titan.
+Kais has to defeat several new enemies such as Raptors, Chaos Terminators and a Daemon Prince to reach the Titan.
 With Ardias’ advice Kais destroys the Titan by planting explosives.

 In the Epilogue, Kais returns to the orbiting Tau warship with Lusha.
 Captain Ardias orders an Exterminatus of the planet so as to destroy any trace of chaos left on the planet.
 The Tau ship is then seen departing.